Maps & Hiding Spots Guide

 Rotate when seeker traffic patterns repeat or after surviving one full sweep in the same zone.
 Static camping works only on props with exceptional camouflage and low audio footprint.

-How does Arcade lighting affect spot selection?
+How does Pirate Cove lighting affect spot selection?